-2013 Rate and Labor Survey Results Now Available to AEA Members
+2014 Rate and Labor Survey Results Now Available to AEA Members

-This annual survey examines and compares shop and labor rates by national and international regions.
+The annual AEA Rate & Labor Survey examines and compares shop and labor rates by national and international regions.
 It also shows employee benefit/compensation package information, a profile of technician experience, regional employment demand and a business outlook perspective.
-The quick-glance layout allows repair shop owners and managers to easily compare their businesses to others in their regions of operation.
+The quick-glance layout allows repair station owners and managers to easily compare their businesses to others in their regions of operation.